codebylexis/GeoStitch/README.md

 ## What you see

-- **Gray sphere (center)** -- the input mesh
+- **Gray sphere (center):** the input mesh
-- **Red arrows** -- grad(g) vectors on one row of the mesh
+- **Red arrows:** grad(g) vectors on one row of the mesh
-- **Colored dots on mesh** -- vertices on one row, colored by their (f, g) value
+- **Colored dots on mesh:** vertices on one row, colored by their (f, g) value
-- **Colored dots to the right** -- the same vertices plotted in (g, f) parameter space
+- **Colored dots to the right:** the same vertices plotted in (g, f) parameter space
-- **Blue dots** -- the geodesic seam
+- **Blue dots:** the geodesic seam
-- **Magenta dots (left)** -- the first half of all mesh vertices
+- **Magenta dots (left):** the first half of all mesh vertices

 ## Project structure

 ```
 src/
-  Main.java      -- application entry point, parameterization algorithm, visualization
+  Main.java      — application entry point, parameterization algorithm, visualization
-  Vertex.java    -- mesh vertex with adjacency and parameterization state
+  Vertex.java    — mesh vertex with adjacency and parameterization state
-  Params.java    -- records BFGS run statistics
+  Params.java    — records BFGS run statistics
 res/
-  sphere.obj     -- input mesh (482 vertices, ~960 triangles)
+  sphere.obj     — input mesh (482 vertices, ~960 triangles)
-  sphere.mtl     -- material for the OBJ loader
+  sphere.mtl     — material for the OBJ loader
-build.gradle     -- Gradle build configuration
+build.gradle     — Gradle build configuration
-settings.gradle  -- project name
+settings.gradle  — project name
 ```

 ## Changing the input mesh